 - Fates Collide: Ruby Rose's Silver Eyes give her a Reality Marble that is one of these.
 In addition, it holds an apparition of her mother Summer Rose, who attacks her enemies with a scythe and is almost invisible because of her white cloak.

-- The Vincenzo Natali film Nothing is mostly set in a white void.
+- Nothing is mostly set in a white void.

 - The shower at the beginning of Nowhere is a white void room.
 The movie starts off with credits over a white screen and pans down, down, down to show the main character, named Dark, in a white void with gray steam.
 A shower head seemingly floating in space.
 The scene is shot from far away so that Dark looks dwarfed by the infinite whiteness on the screen.
 When his mother knocks on the bathroom door, the shower is seen for the cramped, normal utility that it is.

-- George Lucas's first film, THX 1138, is about an automated dystopia of the future.
-Criminals and non-conformists are contained in a bivouac that seems to be the only thing in the midst of an endless empty whiteness.
+- In the automated dystopia of THX 1138, criminals and non-conformists are contained in a bivouac that seems to be the only thing in the midst of an endless empty whiteness.
 This is an illusion caused by narcotics in the inmates' food that limits their depth of vision.

-- Played straight in Dr. Franklin's Island by Ann Halam.
-Semi, the main character, and Miranda, her friend, are able to communicate through radio when they are animals, but in a white-void-like space where they both appear in their human forms, where Miranda has a strange black bracelet on her leg, the same as the one she is wearing to stop her flying away as a bird.
+- Dr. Franklin's Island: Semi, the main character, and Miranda, her friend, are able to communicate through radio when they are animals, but in a white-void-like space where they both appear in their human forms, where Miranda has a strange black bracelet on her leg, the same as the one she is wearing to stop her flying away as a bird.
 Semi dislikes the white space, saying that it feels like being dead.

 - Buffy the Vampire Slayer: D'Hoffryn's place of business is a featureless black void.

-- Used a few times in Star Trek, albeit they're not so much "rooms" as actual white voids:
+- Used a few times in Star Trek, as boundless white voids:

-- In the Deep Space Nine episode "The Visitor", a white void is used to represent the "subspace vacuole" that Captain Sisko is trapped in.
+- In "The Visitor", a white void is used to represent the "subspace vacuole" that Captain Sisko is trapped in.

 - The realm of the Prophets looks like a white void before images of places and people start appearing.

-- Star Trek: Enterprise.
-T'Pol is shown meditating in a mental version of this to avoid distractions.
-Unfortunately she discovers her brief "intimate relationship" with Trip Tucker has led to a somewhat more permanent connection when he appears in there as well.
+- In Star Trek: Enterprise, T'Pol is shown meditating in a mental version of this to avoid distractions.
+Unfortunately, she discovers her brief "intimate relationship" with Trip Tucker has led to a somewhat more permanent connection when he appears in there as well.

-- Yo Gabba Gabba!: The show is set in a white void filled with miniature playsets, where toys come to life.
+- Yo Gabba Gabba! is set in a white void filled with miniature playsets, where toys come to life.

 - The Expanse, the Void Between the Worlds, in Shin Megami Tensei IV, due to the influence of the White.
 More creepily, the Monochrome Forest is this trope applied to a small plane of reality.
 Despite being a forest instead of a room, it manages to achieve the same effect.
 Played straight when the White talk to you when the Expanse is first opened.